RubberDuckCollector/quizlet-write/README.md

 # Top Priority TODO

+- [ ] migrate to x.isalpha() (works for different alphabets) instead of a list of chars to ignore
 - [ ] add a parity function to sync() that looks at sessions without a `session.json` file and retroactively creates it
+    - [ ] add a function to sync() that corrects terms and sessions done on each day in `lifetime_stats.json["cards_per_day"]` and the same for sessions per day
+        - need to get all session dir names, get all the text after the word "to" and parse that as a datetime object then go to each session.txt file for the specific day in question and count ONLY the ticks in each session.txt file and then overwrite the new figure in lifetime_stats.json
 - [ ] make an optional command line argument that outputs the average and total number of sessions/flash cards done between 2 dates
 - [ ] add a `--verbose` flag that prints to the user when each external module is loading when the program is executed
 - [ ] make an automatic backup feature (basically duplicate all user data in a backup directory)